Get E-Book

 #nodejs#modules#require#CommonJS#module-cache

-When you type require('fs') or require('./myFile'), you're calling a function that was injected into your module's scope by the module wrapper (covered in Chapter 1).
-But require isn't a global.
-It's a local variable, created specifically for your module, and it points to a function that eventually calls Module._load.
+When you type require('fs') or require('./myFile'), you are calling a function that Node injected into your module's scope through the module wrapper described later in this chapter. require is not a global.
+It is a local variable created for your module, and it points to a function that eventually enters the Module._load path.

 require(id)